 Bitsight combines real-time cyber threat intelligence with exposure management and third-party risk monitoring in a way that few others do.
 By correlating threats with business context, it helps organizations not only detect issues but also understand their potential impact, providing security teams with actionable insights for decision-making.

-- Unified intelligence across exposure management, deep and dark web threat intelligence, and third-party risk management
+- Unified intelligence platform integrating exposure management, deep and dark web threat intelligence, and third-party risk management.

-- Continuous monitoring of external attack surface and third-party vendors.
+- Continuous monitoring of external attack surface and third-party vendors with on-demand threat actor profiling and contextualized alerts.

 - Automated alerts and reporting to support compliance and executive communication.